ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 Successfully saved key to new-arweave-key.json
 ```

-You need to transfer funds to your new wallet address before you can use the keyfile for deployments.
+You need to transfer funds to your new wallet address before using the key file for deployments.
 You can use the [Chrome Extension Wallet](https://chrome.google.com/webstore/detail/arweave/iplppiggblloelhoglpmkmbinggcaaoc?hl=en-GB) for transacting AR between wallets.

-### Remove your keyfile
+### Remove your key file

-To remove your saved keyfile simply run this command.
-After this you'll either need to save a new key or use the `--key-file` option when using deploy.
+To remove your saved key file, simply run this command.
+After this, you'll either need to save a new key or use the `--key-file` option when using deploy.

 ```text
 arweave key-forget